culturesofknowledge/emplaces/design/README.md

 * Current administrative/political hierarchy (GeoNames)
 * Related Resources (TBD: links to other gazetteers)

 Core metadata will form the spine of the gazetteer.
 This is data which EM Places will accept 'as is' and will not be editing.
-It can  be replaced at regular intervals (e.g. quarterly) with minimal editorial oversight in order to benefit from corrections/additions upstream.
+It can  be replaced at regular intervals (e.g. quarterly) with minimal oversight to benefit from corrections/additions upstream.

-By contrast, _Extended metadata_ is data which will be provided and revised by CofK staff and contributors on an ongoing basis or be otherwise set-up on a case by case basis from external data sources (Related Resources and Linkbacks).
+By contrast, _addtional metadata_ is data which will be provided and revised by CofK staff and contributors.

-Not all records in EM Places will be found in the reference gazetteers.
-In such cases, a user with the necessary privileges will create a new record with manually entered core metadata.
+### Workflow for adding records

-### Workflow
+The basic workflow for a new record would request the user to first identify the place in the reference gazetteer (GeoNames) and to enter its ID in EM Places.
+EM Places will then pull the relevant core metadata from GeoNames and use it to populate the draft record in a staging area.
+If the place cannot be found in the reference gazetteer, a new record cannot be created until a user with appropriate privileges has confirmed that the place is not available in GeoNames and provided a draft record with manually entered core metadata to which additional metadata can be added.

-A typical workflow for a new record would request the user to first attempt to identify the place in a reference gazetteer (GeoNames) and to enter that ID in EM Places.
-On this basis, EM Places will pull the relevant core metadata and use it to populate the draft record in a staging area.
-If the required place cannot be found, a new record cannot be created until a user with higher privileges has confirmed that the place is not available in GeoNames and provided a draft record for the user with manually entered core metadata.
+A bulk import workflow via CSV will

 ## Place Name

-**Category:** Required
+**Priority:** Required
 **Source:** Core Data

 The default/preferred place name and its alternate names come from the reference gazetteer.
-All alternative names and their labels should be stored and indexed but only some will be displayed.
-For example, while we can silently allow users to find places using a Chinese transliteration there is no need to display the transliteration in the list of alternative names.
-For these, names in a TBD list of major European languages and historical forms will suffice.
+All alternative names and their labels will be stored and indexed but only some will be displayed.
+For example, while we can silently allow users to find places using a Chinese transliteration there is no need to display this transliteration in the list of alternative names.
+For these, names in a short list of major European languages and historical forms will suffice.

-It will be useful to compare the list of alternative names in GeoNames with those in the Getty TGN.
-If these often diverge, then a merged set under the above criteria should be shown.
+The list of alternative names in GeoNames will be compared with a comparable, if available, in Getty TGN (and possibly additional gazetteers).
+From these, a merged set of unique alternative names will be shown.
+Sources for the alternative names will be

 ## Canonical URI

-**Category:** Required
+**Priority:** Required

 **Source:** Generated